-In mechanism (iii), creative destruction is not only a mechanism of creating surplus; it also determines the nature of competition, the winner of the competition, eventual consequences of winning and failing, and the path of the long-term evolution of capitalism.
+In mechanism (c), creative destruction is not only a mechanism of creating surplus; it also determines the nature of competition, the winner of the competition, eventual consequences of winning and failing, and the path of the long-term evolution of capitalism.
 In this mechanism, capitalism and state capitalism are drastically different.
 In contrast to private firms in capitalism, state firms under state capitalism continually produce and expand unwanted and obsolete products because they are protected by SBC (i.e., no "destruction" policy).
-The monopolistic power and government protection provide SOEs with the privilege of heavily subsidized capital (Lardy 2008).
+The monopolistic power and government protection provide SOEs with the privilege of heavily subsidized capital (Lardy, 2008).
 They imitate other innovations at extremely low costs because of favorable technology transfer deals from advanced multinational firms that are supported by the government and the monopolized super-large scale of the market (e.g., high-speed train technology).
-Thus, SOEs' domestic and global competitiveness in expansion in state-capitalist China, which fundamentally differs from creative destruction in capitalism, primarily party-state bureaucracy are linked with the market shares of their firms.
-They are evaluated by the domestic/global market shares of the firms for which they are responsible. relied on government support, subsidies, and protection (SBC) instead of creating new technologies or products.28 Moreover, connected with massive excess supply, corporate and local government debts are all accelerating and reaching very high levels by international standards,29 which is another major symptom of SBC.
+Thus, SOEs' domestic and global competitiveness in expansion in state-capitalist China, which fundamentally differs from creative destruction in capitalism, primarily relied on government support, subsidies, and protection (SBC) instead of creating new technologies or products.30 Moreover, connected with massive excess supply, corporate and local government debts are all accelerating and reaching very high levels by international standards, 31 which is another major symptom of SBC.

 In socialism, SBC and lack of competition create shortage.
-Moreover, SBC is a mechanism that hampers competition (Kornai, Maskin, and Roland 2003).
-Indeed, market competition was weak in the Central and Eastern Europe and Former Soviet Union (CEE-FSU) reformed economies when central planning was replaced by market mechanisms (Kornai 1986).
-Different from CEE-FSU reforms, the large-scale entry of nonstate firms, particularly private firms, makes market competition the norm in the Chinese economy (Xu 2011).
+Moreover, SBC is a mechanism that hampers competition (Kornai et al., 2003).
+Indeed, market competition was weak in the FSU-CEE reformed economies when central planning was replaced by market mechanism (Kornai, 1986).
+Different from CEE-FSU reforms, the large-scale entry of non-state firms, particularly private firms, makes market competition the norm in the Chinese economy (Xu, 2011).
 Even SOEs, which are subject to SBC, are driven to fierce market competition and regional competition.
 When high-powered incentives associated with these competitions are given to the CEOs of SOEs for market share or for profits and when SBC serves as insurance against insolvency, SOEs are induced to take bold risks in competition for market shares.
 This situation seems to be the force that produces extraordinary surplus.
-Thus, the coexistence of fierce product market competition and severe SBC could trigger more drastic over-capacity problems.
+Thus, the co-existence of fierce product market competition and severe SBC could trigger more drastic over-capacity problems.